farbod2015/javascript/temp/The Complete ASP .Net MVC 5 Course.md

       </div>
       ```

     * we can add `for` manually to `label` to get the behavior.
-Note that if we change the property name, `Birthday`, in our `Customer` class we have to manually change this for the `for` attribute as well:
+Note that if we change the property name, `Birthday`, in our `Customer` class we have to manually change it for the `for` attribute as well:

       ```c#
       <div class="form-group">